rmarshasatx/NfWebCrypto/README.md

 Netflix WebCrypto (nfwebcrypto)
 ================================

-Netflix WebCrypto is a partial implementation of the [W3C Web Cryptography API] [1], 22 April 1013 Editor's Draft, as a native Chrome Pepper (PPAPI) plugin.
-Its goal is to make the API available to web developers for experimentation prior to its implementation by browser vendors.
-Currently only Google Chrome / Chromium on linux and Chrome OS is supported.
+Netflix WebCrypto is a partial implementation of the [W3C Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/), 22 April 2013 Editor's Draft, as a native Chrome Pepper (PPAPI) plugin.
+The goal is to make the Web Crypto Javascript API available to web developers for experimentation prior to its implementation by browser vendors.
+Currently only Google Chrome / Chromium on linux amd64 and Chrome OS amd64 is supported.

-  [1]: http://www.w3.org/TR/WebCryptoAPI/ "W3C Web Cryptography API"

-The published Web Crypto API is not currently implemented in its entirety, due to limitations of browser plugin technology, and our focus on algorithms most useful to Netflix.
+The published Web Crypto API is not currently implemented in its entirety, due to limitations of browser plugin technology and initial focus on operations and algorithms most useful to Netflix.
 Specifically,

+Not Supported

-* The streaming / progressive processing model in not supported
+* The streaming/progressive processing model in not supported
 * Synchronous API's like getRandomValues() are not supported
 * Algorithm normalizing rules are not fully implemented
+* keyUsage is not currently enforced

+Supported

 * Interfaces supported:
   + Key, KeyPair
   + KeyOperation